Overview > Programs for Schools & Libraries

 For over 25 years, we have supported the natural science needs of educators in the Southern Connecticut River Valley as a part of our community outreach programs.
 We connect students and adults to the wonders of nature and spark interests that last a lifetime.
 Our programs are fun, educational, and get participants outdoors whenever possible.

 Field Trips and Outreach Program Options

 Our programs are customizable for your school or group's needs.
-Please take a look at our current brochure of offerings for the 2015-2016 school year and feel encouraged to reach out with any questions you may have.
+Please take a look at our current natural science programs for youth and feel encouraged to reach out with any questions you may have.
 Some possible formats include:

 A multi-session series of 2-7 programs for grades 1-6 at your school, library or the Museum.
 You choose the number of sessions.

 A customized program at The Nature Museum or at your location.
 We will work with you to design a program that fits your curriculum, your needs, and your budget.

 Our goal is to bring high-quality, in-depth science and environmental education into local schools and demonstrate to students that we all can have a sustainable relationship with the natural world.
 If cost is a barrier for your school, please contact us to talk about funding assistance options.
 We are committed to making our programs available to everyone.

 Please email the Nature Museum's Director of Education, Kimberly Galandak-O'Connor (email@example.com) or call her at (802) 843-2111 to schedule a program or to find out more about what The Nature Museum offers to students, teachers, and administrators.

 Summer 2016: The Nature Museum in the Community

 We visited three local libraries this past summer in Springfield, Chester, and Walpole nine different times and provided environmental education programs at no cost to the community; look for us in local libraries again next summer!